 When the balance in the contingency fund exceeds the amount to cover the fostered children for three months, the difference can be used to add children to the foster care program while sponsors are being located.
-In some cases, children are moved into foster care with the expectation that the orphanage volunteer can find a long term sponsor.
+In some cases, children are moved into foster care with the expectation of finding a long-term sponsor.
 Many children who are at risk of prolonged illness, disability, or death will be moved without a pre-identified sponsor.
 Contingency funds are used to cover the costs of this child until a sponsor can be found.
 The expectation is that a sponsor can be found in three months.

 The sponsorship cost varies according to the current exchange rate.
-The exchange rate between the US dollar and the RMB is updated weekly at which time the sponsorship costs are also updated.
 During periods of significant fluctuation in the exchange rate, sponsorship costs are adjusted appropriately.
 In the event that sponsorship funds gathered exceed those required by the three funds listed above, all excess funds are placed in the contingency fund.

 Grace & Hope For Children encourages responsible giving.
 We acknowledge the use of credit and debit cards as a donation tool, however, it is not our desire for you to incur ongoing debt to provide a gift of giving.
 If you have questions regarding your gift, or need to discuss your donations, please contact us at firstname.lastname@example.org